manuelbassani/teched2025-XP264/exercises/ex1/README.md

 > [!IMPORTANT]
-> With the SAP managed kubernetes the entire kubernetes infrastructure is managed 24/7 by the SAP SRE teams.
+> - With the SAP managed kubernetes the entire kubernetes infrastructure is managed 24/7 by the SAP SRE teams.
-> That includes kubernetes versions updates, security patches, overall monitoring of the underlying infrastructure, etc.
+> - That includes kubernetes versions updates, security patches, overall monitoring of the underlying infrastructure, etc.
+> - Customers can decide themselves to upsize or downsize the kubernetes cluster resources via a change of machine types.
-> All SAP Kyma kubernetes extensions - the kyma modules are fully managed and supported as well.
+> - All SAP Kyma kubernetes extensions - the kyma modules are fully managed and supported as well.
-> Customer have a choice between the fast and the regular channels with regard to the modules.
+> - Customer have a choice between the fast and the regular channels with regard to the modules.
-> The fast channel offer a 14-day window to try out things before the regular channel module gets promoted.
+> - The fast channel offer a 14-day trial window before the regular channel modules get promoted.
-> SAP L1 /L2 /L3 support teams are there to assist on request with the customers Day-2 operations via SAP support incidents management.
+> - SAP L1 /L2 /L3 support teams are there to assist on request with the customers Day-2 operations via SAP support incidents management.
 >
-> With this, the customer Day-2 operations teams can focus on Management, Maintenance, Monitoring, and Optimization of the customer workloads.
+> - With this, the customers Day-2 operations teams can focus on Management, Maintenance, Monitoring, and Optimization of the customer workloads.

 ## Exercise 1.1 - Easy access to your teched landscape with SSO.